-Colin Irons Diving and Pool Service has been helping residential and commercial customers in the city of Arlington for over 20 years.
+Colin Irons Pool Service has been helping residential and commercial customers in the city of Arlington for over 20 years.
 If you suspect your pool has a leak, call Colin Irons to setup a pool leak detection appointment where they will properly identify the location(s) and repair your pool leak.

 Arlington, TX sits in the North Texas region that experiences extremely dry summers where your ground can begin to shrink and cause pipes to crack.
 Unfortunately, pipes cracking is a fairly common issue for swimming pools and if you find yourself to be one of the unlucky ones, Colin Irons will come to your rescue.

 Other common areas that could be causing your pool in Arlington to be leaking could be:

 - Leaks in the pool equipment.
 Common areas would be the piping, filters, heater and pumps.

 - Check the fittings in the pool for tears or separations.

 - Also check lights, skimmers, returns, pool steps and corners for any obvious issues.

 You can also determine if your pool is definitely leaking versus typical evaporation.

 - Look for standing water in the lower areas around your pool.

 - Walk around your pool and check for soft soil that is not typical.